 - Scholarship compliance is one piece of the puzzle.
 Consider reading Homeschool Florida: Your Ultimate How-to Guide for a more complete view of structuring your child’s education in Florida.

-Staying on top of Florida Scholarship Compliance can feel like a lot—especially when you’re also planning lessons, buying materials, and juggling family life.
+Staying on top of Florida Scholarship Compliance can feel like a lot.
+You’re also planning lessons, buying materials, and juggling family life.
 One way to lighten your load?
 Consider enrolling your child in one of our K–8 homeschool online classes.
 We offer flexible scheduling, specialized subjects, and supportive instructors.
-It’s a fantastic way to build upon your scholarship benefits while ensuring top-tier instruction for your kids.
+It’s a great way to build on your scholarship benefits while ensuring top-tier instruction for your kids.

 Ready to explore your options?